Bombing of Dresden: German defensive action

-Dresden's air defences had been depleted by the need for more weaponry to fight the Red Army, and the city lost its last massive flak battery in January 1945.
-By this point in the war, the Luftwaffe was severely hampered by a shortage of both pilots and aircraft fuel; the German radar system was also degraded, lowering the warning time to prepare for air attacks.
+Dresden's air defences had been depleted as anti-aircraft guns were requisitioned for use against the Red Army in the east, and the city lost its last massive flak battery in January 1945.
+The Luftwaffe was largely ineffective, with planes that were unsafe to fly due to lack of parts and maintenance and a critical shortage of aviation fuel.
+The German radar system was also degraded, lowering the warning time to prepare for air attacks.
 The RAF also had an advantage over the Germans in the field of electronic radar countermeasures.

-Of 796 British bombers that participated in the raid, six were lost, three of those hit by bombs dropped by aircraft flying over them.
-On the following day, only a single US bomber was shot down, as the large escort force was able to prevent Luftwaffe day fighters from disrupting the attack.
+Of 796 British bombers that participated, six were lost, three of those hit by bombs dropped by aircraft flying over them.
+The following day, only a single US bomber was shot down, as the large escort force was able to prevent Luftwaffe day fighters from disrupting the attack.